chargehive/configuration/docs/scheduler/on_demand.md

     "schedule": {                           // Schedule object
-      "attemptConfig": {                    // Configuration used when processing this schedule "poolType": "single",           // The order that this attempt should iterate connectors "methodSelector": "primary",    // How payment method should be selected for this attempt "connectorLimit": 0,            // Maximum number of connectors to process within an attempt per method "methodLimit": 0,               // Maximum number of methods to be attempt per method "cascadeDelay": null,           // Delay between connector cascades
+      "attemptConfig": {                    // Configuration used when processing this schedule "poolType": "single",           // The order that this attempt should iterate connectors "methodSelector": "primary",    // How payment methods should be selected for this attempt "connectorLimit": 0,            // Maximum number of connectors to process within an attempt per method "methodLimit": 0,               // Maximum number of methods to be attempt per method "cascadeDelay": null,           // Delay between connector cascades